 Every bite of each new dish we tried after the egg and the bread proved successful.
 The food was exciting and intricate without being pretentious or trying too hard.
-The flavors were unique in each course and the detailed plating did not go unnoticed.
-Our party also tried the Guitara Noodles (aromatic herbs, lemon balm, and burrata puree), Blue Crab (Peruvian ahi, cilantro, and lemongrass), Short Rib (wild ramp, watercress, thai basil, coriander seeds, and radish), Cape Canaveral Prawns (tajin crust, grits, mole verde, lime crema, and huitlacoche), Grouper Cheeks (black rice, shoyu hollandaise, and sea lettuces), and the Charcoal Strip Loin (accompanied with creamed greens, pureed potato, smoked visalia, and brown butter-soy).
-One bit of constructive criticism I can offer has to do with the food temperature.
-Not everything came as hot as we would have liked.
-Given the opportunity to correct this once we mentioned it, the waitress immediately remedied the situation for one of the orders.
+The flavors were unique in each course, and the detailed plating did not go unnoticed.
+Our party also tried the Guitara Noodles (aromatic herbs, lemon balm, and burrata puree), Blue Crab (Peruvian ahi, cilantro, and lemongrass), Short Rib (wild ramp, watercress, Thai basil, coriander seeds, and radish), Cape Canaveral Prawns (tajin crust, grits, mole verde, lime crema, and huitlacoche), Grouper Cheeks (black rice, shoyu hollandaise, and sea lettuces), and the Charcoal Strip Loin (accompanied with creamed greens, pureed potato, smoked visalia, and brown butter-soy).

 I often whine about restaurants being good, yet not memorable enough to run back to for a second visit (especially given the many dining options in South Florida).
 When it comes to Alter, I can’t say enough great things.
 I will be rushing back.